plumatic/om-tools/README.md

 The `om-tools.core/defcomponentk` macro is similar to `defcomponent`, except that it uses [Plumbing][plumbing]'s `fnk` destructuring syntax for constructor arguments.
-The adds a succinct and declaritive mechanism for specifying the structure and requirements of component input data.
+This enables succinct and declaritive definition of the structure and requirements of component input data.

 It also provides additional useful utilities mentioned in [Component Inputs](#component-inputs).